usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/12361_single_nopif/readme.txt

 MPQ-classcode-1, MPQ-eventcode-1, MPQ-hcftcode-1

-To submit this using the GUI interface, select a section (multi_doc or single_doc), enter a new Patient ID and submit.
-Then repeat other section with another new Patient ID.
+To submit this using the GUI interface, select a section (single_doc), enter a new Patient ID and submit.
+Then repeat other section with another new
+Patient ID.